 Thursday, October 8, 2009

-That revolving door that is so commonly spoken of in reference to recently released inmates or parolees can be eliminated with proper preparation, education and awareness.
-I’ve often heard elders saying “You gotta use what you’ve got to get what you want.”
+That revolving door which is so commonly spoken of in reference to recently released inmates or parolees can be eliminated with proper preparation, education, and awareness.
+I’ve often heard elders saying, “you gotta use what you’ve got to get what you want.”
 In prison I had accesses to the library.
 I read everything that would help me in the direction in which I was going.
 I decided that I was the master of my own destiny and solely in control of my fate and future.
 Life is a blank book in which you are the author.
 Write what you wish.
 The calm man, having learned how to govern himself, knows how to adapt himself to others.

 There are several books I personally recommend that can begin to point you in the right direction;